 Leeds Omics Remote Events are now on a summer break.
 Please bear with us as we will keep you updated when our regular events are back in September.

 If you are not subscribed to our LeedsOmics mailing list, please do so by emailing firstname.lastname@example.org through your institutional account, and typing “Subscription Request” as subject.

 We are excited with our ongoing LeedsOmics Coding Club (LOCC) sessions, an open and friendly space where you can bring all your omics analytical issues to discussion on a biweekly meeting series.
 Thanks for all those who have attended and contributed to the club, enriching our chat.
 It has been great!
 Please check out the introductory slides we prepared for each session: ggplot2 for nice charts; Good practice in writing code; Basic statistics within R; Accessing & downloading data from online DBs; Dealing with NGS data; Regular expression and pattern search; Phylogenetics analysis; Using the HPC at UoL; BLAST for sequence similarity search; 16S-based data for Microbiome Analyses; NGS Quality Control; Accessing & downloading data from online DBs _v2;

 We are organising club sessions by broad themes that LeedsOmics community might be interested in.
-Therefore, we launched a survey on specific topics which researchers may want to chat on.
-The chart below depicts the result from that survey sorted by percentage of people interested.
+Therefore, we are continuously launching annual surveys on specific topics which researchers may want to chat on.
+The chart below depicts the result from the last survey (Jun/2020) sorted by percentage of people interested.
 As agreed, LOCC sessions’ order will follow that result.
-Our next session will then be on “Basic statistics within R”.
-Due to traveling period for most people during this summer, we will resume LOCC sessions early October.
-Stay tuned!

 Please feel free to drop us an email anytime with more suggestions on topics to be covered (email@example.com).